dhamma-initiative/seeing-the-dhamma/README.md

 ## Organistion

 This site has been organised based on the Sutta Pitaka's collections.
-This site intentially mirrors https://www.dhammatalks.org/suttas/ which has been used as the **_exclusive_** source material.
+This site intentionally mirrors https://www.dhammatalks.org/suttas/ which has been used as the **_exclusive_** source material.
 Each suttas may document one or more causation models where applicable.

 |Collection|Description|
 |:--|:--|